-Person-Year: A unit of measurement combining the number of people being studied with the time that each was observed equivalent to one person followed for one year.
-For example, 5 persons followed for one year contribute five person-years, as do 10 people each followed for half a year.
+Person-Year: A unit of measurement combining the number of people being studied with the time that each was observed equivalent to 1 person followed for 1 year.
+For example, 5 people followed for 1 year contribute five person-years, as do 10 people each followed for half a year.